Trump: Crime at 'Lowest Levels' Through Border Enforcement, Jobs

 According to data released this week, roughly 70% of the illegal immigrants arrested by U.S. Immigration and Customs Enforcement (ICE) since Trump took office last January had either been convicted of criminal offenses or were facing charges.

-The Department of Homeland Security reports that out of the approximately 595,000 illegal immigrants arrested by Immigration and Customs Enforcement (ICE) between Jan.
+The Department of Homeland Security reports that out of the approximately 595,000 illegal immigrants arrested by ICE between Jan.
 20 and Dec.
 11, roughly 416,000 had "criminal convictions or pending criminal charges" in the United States.

 Meanwhile, FBI Director Kash Patel said this week that the FBI is on pace to arrest twice as many violent offenders as it did last year under former President Joe Biden.